Drop Shock Testing

 • Use the shock response spectrum (SRS) for complex pulses

-Drop Shock Standards
+Drop Shock Test Standards

 VibrationVIEW includes pre-defined test profiles to meet common shock test standards.
 Save a new test profile for quick repeatability.